 Muscat - Oman, 24-25 May 2022: Competition authorities, government officials, experts and academics, both from within and outside the region, will gather to discuss the way forward for competition policy.
 The agenda includes:

 The Third Arab Competition Forum is being organised by ESCWA, UNCTAD, OECD, the International Trade Center (ITC), the League of Arab States (LAS), and the Ministry of Commerce and Industry of Oman.
 Invitations have been sent to participating delegations.
+Please check the event website for all information about our Forum.
 If you would like more information, please contact Lynn.Robertson@oecd.org.

 OECD PUBLISHES TUNISIA'S PEER REVIEW OF COMPETITION LAW AND POLICY

 Tunisia can create more competition in its markets and kick-start growth.
 Read more

 Jointly organised by the UN-ESCWA, UNCTAD and the OECD, the webinar "Understanding Competitive Neutrality" aims to support the strengthening of competition law and policy across the Arab region.

 23-24 March 2021: The 2nd Joint UNESCWA-OECD-UNCTAD MENA Competition Forum took place on 23–24 March 2021.
 Due to the current sanitary crisis, the event was held virtually hosted by Egypt.

 The countries of the region shared their measures taken during the COVID-19 pandemic and the role of competition agencies in the economic recovery process and provide updates on their latest competition developments, and reforms.